almtzr/opencopter/README.md

 * **Number of parts**: 47
 * **Material**: PLA flexible

+All the frame parts have been designed for making the drone scalable and modular.
+Each of them could be replaced to customize the drone as it needs.
+The frame could be entirely 3D printed.
+For better frame assembling its highly recommended to use the PLA flexible material to print the parts.
 STL files are available here: <a href="https://github.com/saandial/Open-Copter/tree/main/frame_design" target="_blank">frame design</a> (coming soon)